 “I was highly impressed by the thorough and penetrating account of the poems concerned.
 It showed me that my own reading of them had been very shallow indeed.
 The grasp of both local details and of the broader conception of each book in turn convinced me utterly”.
 (Extract from a letter to the author from Christopher Reid, former Poetry Editor at Faber and Faber Ltd., Ted Hughes’ British publishers)

-This book is currently out of print but a few copies are still available from the author (e-mail: firstname.lastname@example.org)
+This book is currently out of print but a few copies are still available from the author (e-mail: firstname.lastname@example.org).
+It can also be read on these pages as an e-book

-Text and illustrations. © Ann Skea 2001.
+© Ann Skea 2021.
 For permission to quote any part of this document contact Dr Ann Skea at email@example.com